I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbdlib/nf-usbdlib-usbd-getinterfacelength.md

 ## -remarks
 <p>Callers can use this routine to obtain the length of an interface and associated endpoints that are contained within another buffer.
 For example, a caller could specify a location inside of a larger buffer for <i>InterfaceDescriptor</i> and the beginning of a location of another interface descriptor for <i>BufferEnd</i>.
 This will cause the routine to search only from the beginning of the interface descriptor specified by <i>InterfaceDescriptor</i> until either it finds another interface descriptor or it reaches the position specified by <i>BufferEnd</i>. </p>

-<p>Callers can use this routine to obtain the length of an interface and associated endpoints that are contained within another buffer.
-For example, a caller could specify a location inside of a larger buffer for <i>InterfaceDescriptor</i> and the beginning of a location of another interface descriptor for <i>BufferEnd</i>.
-This will cause the routine to search only from the beginning of the interface descriptor specified by <i>InterfaceDescriptor</i> until either it finds another interface descriptor or it reaches the position specified by <i>BufferEnd</i>. </p>

 ## -requirements
 <table>
 <tr>